NNDB

 Rivers was doing comedy on the side, and performed briefly with Chicago's Second City, but mostly she did stand-up in coffee shops, gay bars, and dives.
 In the mid-1960s she wrote and performed for Candid Camera, and she still says that show's host Allen Funt was "not a very nice man".
 Like many of the best comedians or her generation, Rivers' career took off with an appearance on The Tonight Show starring Johnny Carson.
 The crowds at her shows were immediately larger, and she soon met and married Edgar Rosenberg, a TV executive.
 References to Edgar became part of her routine.
 In 1968, she had a bit part in Burt Lancaster's odd midlife crisis classic The Swimmer.
 Also in 1968, her daughter and eventual co-star Melissa Rivers was born.
 In 1969, Rivers got her first TV talk show, a syndicated half-hour called That Show, which didn't last long.

 The Joan Rivers Show, a new syndicated daytime talk show, started in 1989 and lasted four years.
 Rivers made a soapy tearjerker out of her husband's suicide in the 1994 TV movie Tears and Laughter: The Joan and Melissa Rivers Story, starring Joan and Melissa Rivers as themselves.
-In recent years she's done lots of cartoon voice work, and reportedly made millions pitching fake jewelry on QVC.
-She's now best-known as the bitchy fashion co-critic, along with Melissa, at the Oscars and other show biz awards shows, and does similar fashion reviews on cable's E!.
+In later years she did lots of cartoon voice work, reportedly made millions pitching fake jewelry on QVC, and became a bitchy fashion co-critic, along with Melissa, at the Oscars and other show biz awards shows.

 Father: Meyer Molinsky